Exercise boosts creative thinking of all kinds.

 Todd, who manages PR for a large communications firm, likes to have one-on-one meetings with his direct reports at the company gym.

 And Lyndsey, a photographer, cleared her head to open her own business while lifting weights and sparring in the gym.

 These friends of mine represent just some of the anecdotal evidence, of course.

-But there’s a growing body of scientific studies that make the connection between exercise, even just light walking, and creative thinking.
-The health benefits of walking are numerous and should be a part of everyone's daily routine, but only as a starting point.
+But there’s a growing body of scientific studies that illustrate how exercise boosts creative thinking, even just light walking, and creative thinking.
+The health benefits of walking are numerous and should be a part of everyone’s daily routine, but only as a starting point.
 Strength training and balance work are essential, particularly after 50.

 Exercise Boosts Creative Thinking: For Real?